 I was in high school when I went to my first gay pride parade.
 I will never forget how impressed, amazed and overwhelmed I felt by the passion of the people marching with me.
 Men, women, old, young, families and grandparents.
 Family is not about marital status or sexual orientation.
-Single women, women in relationships, married women: all deserve to love and be loved and if what you want is a child, GENESIS can work with you to understand where you are in your journey and what your personal range of options are.
+Single women, women in relationships, married women: all deserve to love and be loved.
+And if what you want is a child, GENESIS can work with you to understand where you are in your journey and what your personal range of LGBT family building options are.

 FINDING A DONOR

 The first step will be choosing the sperm source.
-A sperm donor can be a friend, somebody you know or an anonymous donor.
+A sperm donor can be a friend, somebody you know or an anonymous* (or unknown) donor.

-There are a variety of reasons to choose a known sperm donor: expense is one, and the potential for a future personal relationship for your child is another.
+There are a variety of reasons to choose a known sperm donor.
+Expense is one reason, and the potential for a future personal relationship for your child is another.
 A known donor will be tested for infectious diseases such as HIV and then his sperm will be frozen.
 Six months later, the donor will be retested for these same diseases.
 Most fertility centers adhere to strict FDA guidelines that require freezing of sperm because this quarantine process significantly decreases the chance of disease transmission.

-As with known donors, sperm banks do not release sperm for insemination until at least a 180-day quarantine period has passed and repeat testing for infectious diseases is completed.
+As with known donors, sperm banks do not release sperm for insemination until at least a 180-day quarantine period has passed.
+Repeat testing for infectious diseases must also be completed.

 All sperm banks should be licensed by the state.

 Hormonal imbalances, advanced age, low egg reserve and tubal blockage may make conceiving difficult.
-Bringing an understanding of these potential issues with you as you move forward in your journey towards parenthood will help you navigate the emotions, the economics and the impact on your body.
+Having an understanding of these potential issues as you move forward in your journey towards parenthood will help you navigate the emotions, the economics and the impact on your body.

-There are a number of possible treatment options to achieve a pregnancy.
+There are a number of possible treatment options to achieve an LGBT pregnancy.

 Our reproductive specialists will determine the prime time in your cycle to achieve pregnancy.
 Your physician may recommend that you be prepped with fertility medications to increase the chance that pregnancy will result.
 During the procedure, a speculum will be placed into the vagina and a thin, flexible catheter filled with washed sperm will be placed into your uterus with a syringe.